BabboTommaso04/NoSenseGenerator/README.md

 ### Graphic Interface

+The main idea underlying the implementation of the software's features was to use a easy interface for visualize a generated sentence, toxicity and syntax tree
-The interface is composed of some buttons and text boxes where a sentence is inserted and where the generated sentence and the syntax tree are displayed..
+The interface is composed of some buttons and text boxes where a sentence is inserted and where the generated sentence and the syntax tree are displayed.

 ## API Integration